openmpf/openmpf.github.io/docs/docs/CPP-Batch-Component-API.md

 | stop_time| `int` | The time (0-based index, in ms) when the audio detection event stopped. |
 | confidence | `float` | Represents the "quality" of the detection.
 The range depends on the detection algorithm.
 0.0 is lowest quality.
 Higher values are higher quality.
 Using a standard range of [0.0 - 1.0] is advised.
 If the component is unable to supply a confidence value, it should return -1.0. |
 | detection_properties | `Properties &` | Optional additional information about the detection.
 There is no restriction on the keys or the number of entries that can be added to the detection_properties map.
 For best practice, keys should be in all CAPS. |

+>**NOTE:** Currently, `MPFAudioTrack.detection_properties` do not show up in the JSON output object or are used by the WFM in any way.

 #### MPFGenericTrack